nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 </nuxeo-slot-content>
 ```

-which will ask the search endpoint to serialize the `dublincore,common,uid` schemas of the result documents.
+which requests the search endpoint to serialize the `dublincore,common,uid` schemas of the result documents.

 {{#> callout type='note' }}
-To make your search efficient, always narrow the schemas to be serialized as much as possible.
+To make your search efficient, always limit the schemas to be serialized as much as possible.
 Serializing properties is costly.
 {{/callout}}

-Moreover, the search will by default ask to resolve all properties referencing other entities (as explained in the above section).
+The search will, by default, request to resolve all properties referencing other entities (as explained in the above section).
-If you have document types with a lot of references, it can significantly slow down the performances of your search because results will take much longer to be serialized by the server.
+If you have document types with a lot of references, this can significantly slow down your search because results will take much longer to be serialized by the server.

 To speed up your search, you can explicitly define the properties to be resolved by specifying the `X-NXfetch.document` in the `headers` property on the `nuxeo-search-form` element: